 Forfarmers's score of 32 is higher than 62% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Forfarmers, headquartered in the Netherlands, reported significant carbon emissions across various scopes.
-The total emissions for the company included approximately 1,648,000 kg CO2e from Scope 1 mobile combustion, 6,793,000 kg CO2e from fugitive emissions, and 19,991,000 kg CO2e from Scope 2 purchased electricity.
-This data reflects their operations in the UK, with similar emissions patterns observed globally.
-Forfarmers has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2022 as the base year.
+In 2023, Forfarmers reported significant carbon emissions, totalling approximately 46,640,000 kg CO2e from Scope 1 and Scope 2 sources.
+This includes about 16,480,000 kg CO2e from mobile combustion and 22,302,000 kg CO2e from fugitive emissions under Scope 1, alongside approximately 46,064,000 kg CO2e from purchased electricity under Scope 2.
+Forfarmers has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2022 as the baseline year.
 This target also extends to Scope 3 emissions, which encompass indirect emissions from the supply chain.
-Additionally, the company has pledged to reduce emissions related to land-use and bioenergy feedstocks, with a specific commitment to no deforestation linked to its primary commodities by December 31, 2025.
-The company is on track to achieve a 10% reduction in energy and fuel consumption per tonne compared to 2020 levels by 2025.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Forfarmers' commitment to sustainable practices within the agricultural production sector.
+Additionally, the company has committed to a 10% reduction in energy and fuel consumption per tonne of product by 2025 compared to 2020 levels.
+The company’s climate strategy includes a commitment to no deforestation across its primary commodities by December 31, 2025.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Forfarmers' dedication to sustainable practices within the agricultural production sector.

 Access structured emissions data, company-specific emission factors, and source documents